JasperVandenbroucke/JasperVandenbroucke/README.md

 ### 🔭 Beyond the Code

 Outside of coding, I’m an **avid reader**.
 I’m particularly drawn to Flemish and Dutch authors like **Jeroen Brouwers** and **Dimitri Verhulst**, but I also enjoy the works of literary giants like **Dostojevski**.
-Reading gives me space to reflect — something I find invaluable in both life and programming.
+Reading gives me space to reflect — something I find invaluable in life.

 Music is another big part of my life.
 I play **classical guitar**, enjoy attending 🎼 **classical concerts**, and also have a soft spot for 🎸 **rock music**.